jbroadway/elefant-docs/docs/2.0/getting-started/installation.md

 You will also need the following information to complete the installation process:

 * The address of your website.
 For the examples below, we will refer to `www.example.com`.
+If you are using `localhost`, please see [[:setting up a hostname alias]].
 * The root folder of your website, called the document root.
 For the examples below, we will refer to the folder `/var/www`.
 * The name of the web server software you're using, usually Apache or Nginx.
 * The connection info to your MySQL or PostgreSQL database (SQLite users don't need this).